inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 This software tool allows for validation of large numbers of metadata records using the API of the [INSPIRE Reference Validator](https://inspire.ec.europa.eu/validator/about/).
 It was developed to support INSPIRE Monitoring & Reporting activities.
 The tool was built with [Pentaho Data Integration Community Edition](https://community.hitachivantara.com/s/article/data-integration-kettle) platform which is required to use it.

 ### Prerequisites:
-- One or more instances of [**INSPIRE Reference Validator**](https://github.com/inspire-eu-validation/community/releases/latest).
+- One or more instances of **INSPIRE Reference Validator** [latest release](https://github.com/inspire-eu-validation/community/releases/latest).
-- **Pentaho Data Integration** (PDI) **Community Edition** (CE), suggested PDI CE version is [9.0](https://sourceforge.net/projects/pentaho/files/Pentaho%209.0/client-tools/pdi-ce-9.0.0.0-423.zip/download) or 8.2, (8.3 suffers from JSON Input step performance deterioration and is not recommended), in case of slow download click "Problems downloading?" and try an alternative download mirror.
+- **Pentaho Data Integration** (PDI) **Community Edition** (CE), suggested PDI CE version is [9.0](https://sourceforge.net/projects/pentaho/files/Pentaho%209.0/client-tools/pdi-ce-9.0.0.0-423.zip/download) or 8.2, (8.3 suffers from JSON Input step performance deterioration and is not recommended).
+In case of slow download click "Problems downloading?" and try an alternative download mirror.
 - **Apache HttpClient** components [4.5.12](https://downloads.apache.org/httpcomponents/httpclient/binary/httpcomponents-client-4.5.12-bin.zip).
 - Source metadata compiled according to **Technical Guidelines** (TG) version **1.3** or **2.0** and contained in xml files with single metadata record per file.
 Suggested TG version is 2.0.
 The tool will classify the TG version according to the procedure outlined [below](#metadata-tg-version-classification-procedure).